netxms/netxms-doc/admin/installation.rst

    * Microsoft SQL Server 2012, 2014, 2016, 2017, 2022
    * SQLite (only for test purposes)

-Postgres database tuning might be required depending on database size.
+PostgreSQL database tuning might be required depending on database size.
-Increase of ``shared_buffers`` might be needed, rough recommendation is 25% of available RAM.
+Increasing ``shared_buffers`` might be needed.
+A rough recommendation is 25% of available RAM.
-Increase of ``max_locks_per_transaction`` is needed if using TimescaleDB, rough recommendation is 512.
+Increasing ``max_locks_per_transaction`` is needed if using TimescaleDB.
+A rough recommendation is 512.

-Database size and load is very hard to predict, because it is dependent on a number of monitored nodes and collected metrics.
-If you plan to install database engine on the same machine as |product_name| server, increase your hardware requirements accordingly.
+Database size and load is very hard to predict, because it is depending on the number of monitored nodes and collected metrics.
+If you plan to install a database engine on the same machine as |product_name| server, increase your hardware requirements accordingly.

 Java
 ----

-Java Runtime Environment (JRE) is needed for Desktop Management Client (nxmc) and for Web Management Client.
+A Java Runtime Environment (JRE) is needed for the Desktop Management Client (nxmc) and for the Web Management Client.
-Supported Java version is 17 and higher.
+The Supported Java version is 17 and higher.

-Since version 3.8 Desktop Management Client with bundled JRE is provided for Windows.
+Since version 3.8 the Desktop Management Client with a bundled JRE is provided for Windows.

 Agent